|Follow PSU Football:||Follow @PennStateFball|

 Awards: Named second-team All-America tight end by SB Nation and Sporting News...Selected a third-team All-American by College Sports Madness and Phil Steele...Garnered National Football Foundation's (NFF) South New Jersey Collegiate Player of the Year honors...Earned first-team All-Big Ten honors from the media and second-team accolades from the conference coaches...Named first-team All-Big Ten by Pro Football Focus...Garnered second-team All-Big Ten from the Associated Press and Phil Steele...Named first-team All-ECAC...Selected as one of three finalists for the Mackey Award, for the nation's top tight end...Earned Midseason All-America honors from Sports Illustrated...Earned Pro Football Focus Big Ten Team of the Week honors on Sept.
 12 after catching two touchdown passes vs. Pittsburgh...Selected to the Pro Football Focus Big Ten Team of the Week following his two-touchdown effort vs. Nebraska (11/18)...Selected a preseason first-team All-America by the Associated Press, Sporting News, USA Today and Street & Smith...Earned second-team All-America from Sports Illustrated, Athlon Sports and Lindy’s...Earned the Quarterback Club Award at the annual team banquet, the award for seniors whom deserve special recognition...Named Academic All-Big Ten...
 Selected to play in the Reese's Senior Bowl.

-Season: Made 11 starts...Caught a touchdown pass in five-straight games from Nov.
+Season: Started all 13 games...Caught a touchdown pass in five-straight games from Nov.
 26, 2016-Sept.
-9, 2017, including multiple touchdown grabs in the first two games of 2017...Has at least one reception in 25-straight games...Of his 46 catches this season, 26 of them have gone for a first down or a touchdown.
+9, 2017, including multiple touchdown grabs in the first two games...Finished his career with at least one reception in 27-straight games...Of his 57 catches on the season, 33 of them (58%) went for a first down or a touchdown...One of 21 Penn Staters to enter the Fiesta Bowl having already earned a degree.